MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/firstbird-tutorial.md

 	g.
 Click **Save**.

-8. On the **Set up Single Sign-On with SAML** page, In the **SAML Signing Certificate** section, click copy button to copy **App Federation Metadata Url** and save it on your computer.
+8. On the **Set up Single Sign-On with SAML** page, In the **SAML Signing Certificate** section, click **Download** to download **Federation Metadata XML** and save it on your computer.

 	![The Certificate download link](common/metadataxml.png)

 ### Configure Firstbird Single Sign-On

-Once you have completed these steps, please send Firstbird the metadata XML in a support request via e-email to [support@firstbird.com](mailto:support@firstbird.com) with the subject: "SSO configuration".
+Once you have completed these steps, please send Firstbird the Federation Metadata XML in a support request via e-email to [support@firstbird.com](mailto:support@firstbird.com) with the subject: "SSO configuration".

 Firstbird will then store the configuration in the system accordingly and activate SSO for your account.
 After that, a member of the support staff will contact you to verify the configuration.